renatoluz/br-machine-learning/projects/capstone/capstone_report_template-pt_br.md

 Tokenization is the process of converting a sequence of characters (such as in a computer program or web page) into a sequence of tokens (strings with an assigned and thus identified meaning).
 A program that performs lexical analysis may be termed a lexer, tokenizer, or scanner, though scanner is also a term for the first stage of a lexer.
 A lexer is generally combined with a parser, which together analyze the syntax of programming languages, web pages, and so forth.

+Stemming is the process of reducing inflected (or sometimes derived) words to their word stem, base or root form—generally a written word form.
+The stem need not be identical to the morphological root of the word; it is usually sufficient that related words map to the same stem, even if this stem is not in itself a valid root.
+Algorithms for stemming have been studied in computer science since the 1960s.
+Many search engines treat words with the same stem as synonyms as a kind of query expansion, a process called conflation.

+In pattern recognition, the k-nearest neighbors algorithm (k-NN) is a non-parametric method used for classification and regression.
+In both cases, the input consists of the k closest training examples in the feature space.
+The output depends on whether k-NN is used for classification or regression:

+In k-NN classification, the output is a class membership.
+An object is classified by a plurality vote of its neighbors, with the object being assigned to the class most common among its k nearest neighbors (k is a positive integer, typically small).
+If k = 1, then the object is simply assigned to the class of that single nearest neighbor.

+In k-NN regression, the output is the property value for the object.
+This value is the average of the values of k nearest neighbors. k-NN is a type of instance-based learning, or lazy learning, where the function is only approximated locally and all computation is deferred until classification.
+The k-NN algorithm is among the simplest of all machine learning algorithms.

+In machine learning, support-vector machines (SVMs, also support-vector networks[1]) are supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis.
+Given a set of training examples, each marked as belonging to one or the other of two categories, an SVM training algorithm builds a model that assigns new examples to one category or the other, making it a non-probabilistic binary linear classifier (although methods such as Platt scaling exist to use SVM in a probabilistic classification setting).
+An SVM model is a representation of the examples as points in space, mapped so that the examples of the separate categories are divided by a clear gap that is as wide as possible.
+New examples are then mapped into that same space and predicted to belong to a category based on the side of the gap on which they fall.

 The learning algorithm Logistic Regression is initially employed since it fundamentally has probabilities as output (which is useful for the AUC metric).
 Later, most of the other algorithms from sklearn are also evaluated.
 Here’s the list of classifiers implemented:

 ![algo1](algo1.png)